 All three recorded workshops in this series are available below.
 The workshops are interactive, so be sure to press pause and participate when prompted to do so.
 Any questions -- don't hesitate to email your youth librarian, Carissa (firstname.lastname@example.org).

 Spoken Stories Menu

-Use this menu-board for ideas on how you can get started creating your own Spoken Story (you can right-click and save the image -- sorry the PDF approach didn't work out!).
-You might write your piece first, but plan to deliver it out loud.
+Use this menu-board for ideas on how you can get started creating your own Spoken Story (you can right-click and save the image).
+You might write your piece first but plan to deliver it out loud.
 Alternatively, if you're not into crafting your own story, consider investigating the way a folktale or legend has shifted over time -- from its oral origins to its written or digital version.

 Check out some of the ways you can tap into the power of your voice. #OwnVoices #TellYourStory